scholarships

 – Have applied for an eligible course at a partner university

-– Meet the Foundation’s English language requirements
+– Have met the Foundation’s English language requirements

 – Upload all required documentation